waynegm/OpendTect-Plugin-Docs/plugins/AVOAttrib.md

 {{ figure('AVOAttrib_classes.jpg', 'AVO classes') }}

-This plugin calculates 6 attributes which are essentially just coordinate transformations of the intercept and gradient that aim to highlight changes of a particular rock property based on the expected behaviour of pore fluid changes in clastic reservoir sequences.
+This plugin calculates 6 attributes which are essentially just coordinate transformations of the intercept and gradient that aim to highlight changes of a particular rock property based on the expected behaviour of clastic reservoir sequences.

 {% set figtable=[
 ['ATTRIBUTE','DESCRIPTION'],